-Located near the junction of the Upper Serangoon Road and Upper Paya Lebar Road, it is a place that seems to be frozen in time, with little changes over the decades.
+Located near the busy junction of Yio Chu Kang Road, Upper Serangoon Road and Upper Paya Lebar Road (formerly Paya Lebar Road), it is a place that seems to be frozen in time, with little changes over the decades.

 Today, the shopping centre is like a ghost town, where there are only a few tenants left in the building, which is quite an unusual scenario in a crowded Singapore.
 The building has been put up for sale, and after three decades, Upper Serangoon Shopping Centre may be finally undergoing a major revamp.